rdkcentral/aamp/AAMP-UVE-API.md

 ### configRuntimeDRM(enableConfiguration)
 - Supported UVE version 5.1 and above.
 - API to enable DRM Protection event to application for setting Key ID specific setting ( for key rotation)
 - Need to register for [contentProtectionDataUpdate](#contentprotectiondataupdate) event with event registration.
+- Returns true if configRuntimeDRM has been performed.

 |Name|Type|Description|
 |----|----|-----------|